BestTimesToVisit.com Logo

 transport

 Skip the rental car if you're staying in Gatlinburg or Pigeon Forge and plan to stick to the main tourist drags.
 The trolley systems in both towns are surprisingly efficient and affordable, saving you the headache of parking, which can be a nightmare, especially during peak season.
-Just grab a day pass and hop on and off to explore shops and attractions.
+Just check their routes and schedules online before you go.

 money